Different types of contraceptives for preventing pregnancy

 Intrauterine devices (IUDs)

-On the other hand, the copper-based is free of hormone but consists of an IUD covered in a copper wire, which destroys sperm cells as they try to gain entrance into the uterus.
+On the other hand, the copper-based IUD is free of hormones but consists of an IUD covered in a copper wire, which destroys sperm cells as they try to gain entrance into the uterus.
 One of these can be effective for as much as ten years.

-With IUDs, there might be adverse reactions like irregular periods, spotting in between periods as well as menstrual cramps.
+With IUDs, there might be adverse reactions like irregular periods, spotting in between periods, and menstrual cramps.

 Other methods

-Asides from the use of hormonal, barrier and IUDs or implants, there are other methods of preventing pregnancy such as:
+Apart from the use of hormonal, barrier and IUDs or implants, there are other methods of preventing pregnancy, such as:

 Emergency contraception

-When unprotected sex happens unprepared or there is a case of broken condom or failure of taking contraceptive pills as directed, emergency contraceptives can be used to prevent pregnancy.
+When unprotected sex happens unprepared, there is a case of a broken condom, or failure to take contraceptive pills as directed, emergency contraceptives can be used to prevent pregnancy.

 Emergency contraception, however, should not be used in place of conventional birth control methods.

-Emergency contraception comes mainly in two forms- emergency contraception pills and copper IUD.
-The emergency pills are more commonly used and usually contains levonorgestrel chemical.
+Emergency contraception comes mainly in two forms: emergency contraception pills and copper IUDs.
+Emergency pills are more commonly used and usually contain levonorgestrel.
+Examples are, (e.g., Postpill and Postinor 2)

-It should be taken not later than three days after intercourse because the sooner it is taken, the higher its effectiveness.
+It should be taken no later than three days after intercourse because the sooner it is taken, the greater its effectiveness.

 Warning: Pulling out (withdrawal) offers only minimal protection against conception as pre-ejaculate might contain sperm.